-Drug Take Back Day was cancelled but you can still clean out your medicine cabinet by picking up a free drug deactivation pouch at your local Acme Fresh Market Pharmacy, Discount Drug Mart (Summit County locations only), Colonial Pharmacy, Green Compounding Pharmacy, Klein’s Pharmacies or Sand Run Pharmacy.
-Celebrate National Prevention Week (May 10-16) by cleaning out your medicine cabinet and preventing prescription medicine misuse.
+Drug Take Back Day was cancelled but you can still clean out your medicine cabinet by picking up a free drug deactivation pouch at your local Acme Fresh Market Pharmacy, Discount Drug Mart (Summit County locations only), Colonial Pharmacy, Compounding Pharmacy of Green, Klein’s Pharmacy or Sand Run Pharmacy.

 Are you interested in becoming a partner?
 Or, are you already a partner who needs additional pouches?
 Just click the appropriate link to be taken to the corresponding form.

 The Deterra Project provides free at-home drug-deactivation pouches to community residents promoting safe medicine usage, storage and disposal.
 The user-friendly pouch deactivates prescription drugs and renders contents safe for landfills.
 After filling the specially formulated pouch with prescription drugs and regular tap water, it can be sealed and thrown away with the household trash.
 You can pick up a free drug deactivation pouch at the pharmacy counters of Acme Fresh Market Pharmacy and Summit County Discount Drug Mart stores.
 SCCP is grateful to the more than 70 community partners who are distributing drug deactivation pouches.
 Distribution Partners List Additional information about The Deterra Project can be accessed here: